AlexIoannides/kubernetes-mlops/README.md

 - the excellent '_Kubernetes in Action_' by Marko Lukša [available from Manning Publications](https://www.manning.com/books/kubernetes-in-action);
 - '_Docker in Action_' by Jeff Nickoloff and Stephen Kuenzli [also available from Manning Publications](https://www.manning.com/books/docker-in-action-second-edition); and,
 - _'Flask Web Development'_ by Miguel Grinberg [O'Reilly](http://shop.oreilly.com/product/0636920089056.do).

+Alternatively, checkout [Bodywork](https://bodywork.readthedocs.io/en/latest/) - a MLOps framework for running model-training workloads and deploying model-scoring services on Kubernetes.
+This framework, of which I am one of the core contributors, is an attempt to automate a lot of the steps that this project has demonstrated to many machine learning engineers over the years.

 ## Appendix - Using Pipenv for Managing Python Package Dependencies